+While the sprouts blend well in green smoothies and shakes, they also make a tasty addition to salads.

-Black and Green Tea
+11. Black and Green Tea

 Sipping a hot cup of tea is always comforting when you’re under the weather, but it may actually do more than keep you warm.
 A study in the journal Proceedings of the National Academy of Sciences found that drinking five cups of black tea a day seems to supercharge T cells (a type of white blood cell that plays a key role in the immune response).
 After two weeks of drinking the tea, the cells produced 10 times more interferon, a chemical that actively fights viruses and helps stop them from replicating.

 If you prefer green tea, that can help, too.
-Along with quercetin (the beneficial flavonoid in blueberries), green tea also contains theanine, an amino acid that research shows may work with other polyphenols to give your immune system a boost.
+Along with quercetin, green tea also contains theanine, an amino acid that may work with other polyphenols to give your immune system a boost.

-Making these foods and herbs a part of your daily routine — not just during an outbreak, but always — can go a long way toward supporting a strong and healthy immune system.
+Making these foods and herbs a part of your daily routine — not just during an outbreak, but always — can go a long way toward supporting cellular health and a strong and healthy immune system.
 Don’t forget to add in ample sleep, regular exercise, stress management, and an overall healthy diet to optimize your odds of staying well.